damilolamichael/alx-pre_course/README.md

-This project makes you understand all about git
+This project makes you understand all about git and usage